Laws & Policies

 Civil War Reenactments in National Parks

-Gettysburg National Military Park hosts volunteer Civil War groups throughout most of the year.
-These groups follow strict guidelines as to the context of the camps, equipment displays, and any demonstration where historic weapons are discharged.
-Park hosted "living history weekends" are by invitation to specific groups and do not entail any battle recreations, which are prohibited on Federal property.
-View the National Park Service Policy on Re-enactments.
+Gettysburg National Military Park hosts volunteer Living History groups throughout most of the year.
+These groups follow strict guidelines as to the context of the camps, equipment, displays, and any demonstration where historic weapons are discharged.
+Park hosted Living History Weekends are by invitation to specific groups and do not entail any battle recreations, which are prohibited on Federal property.
+Full details can be found on our Reenactment on National Park Service Land web page.

 The Organic Act of 1916